Multisport GPS Just Got Chicked.

 The Bia sport watch will work with standard ANT+ straps available on the market.
 The version you are reserving here does not come with a heart rate strap.

-Will Bia ever make a companion or replace for the heart rate monitor strap?
+Will Bia ever make a replacement for the heart rate monitor strap?

 Yes!
 It is on our list of annoyances that we want to find a better solution for.
 Stay tuned!